mikeyCos/odin-recipes/README.md

 Basic recipe website

 1. The Odin Project | Project: Recipes
-2. HTML files only
+2. HTML and external CSS file
+3. Three recipes as of 17 JUL 2022
-3. Definitely not a brutalist web design
+4. Definitely not a brutalist web design